chrismsimpson/NeuMK10/README.md

 That said, early iterations of these IRs may not resemble their distant cousins from the LLVM project.

+## Stage 0

+This current attempt is the tenth serious one at building this thing, starting from not really knowing anything about how a computer works.
+I have vacillated over which language to start with and in my indecision have settled at two:
+- C# - It's a very good toolchain, and Neu needn't inherit any of the properties of the language used to implement Stage 0.
+That does mean ruling out any .NET shortcuts (nothing managed, no .dlls, no CLR etc.)
+- C - The purest of academics will simply only accept C (i.e. not even C++).
+This is for them, though I have no real plan for this, other than some initial opinions about things like treating char strictly like a byte how UTF-8 ought be handled.
+Contributions definitely welcome here.
+Neu Mks 4 - 9 are all in C, and I have yet to rationalise down that code into this repo.

 ## Disclaimer

 I have no idea what I am doing.